Using playing cards to store hidden data:

 Using the whole pack for text:

-In the previous text examples we were encoding a short message into the string and with each improvement I showed how many unused cards we ended up with after it.
-Technically, only that portion of the pack would need to be kept in order to store the message.
-However, to best show how the Implied Encoding Method works we will now try to encode a much longer string and see how much of it we can put into one pack.
-This means we will be using the whole of the of the pack, and we will need to be much more careful about using strings of consecutive zeroes near to the end.
-If we don't pay attention then the last few characters might end up decoding as nonsense.
-For this reason it pays to keep an eye on how many remaining cards there are, and in many cases we might have to leave a large number of unused cards at the end of the pack.
+In the previous text examples, we were encoding a short message into the string, and with each improvement, I showed how many unused cards we ended up with afterwards.
+Technically, only the used part of the pack would need to be kept in order to store the message.
+To show best how the Implied Encoding Method works, we will now see how much of a longer piece of text we can encode into one pack of cards.
+This means that we will be using the whole of the pack, and that we will need to be much more careful about using strings of consecutive zeroes near to the end.
+If we do not pay attention to this, the last few characters might end up decoding as nonsense.
+For this reason, it pays to keep an eye on how many remaining cards there are at all times.
+In many cases, we might have to leave a large number of unused cards at the end of the pack.

-Our message will be: "Hello I am trying to encode as many characters of text as possible into a single pack of fifty two playing cards using a method that maps the cards onto carefully chosen binary numbers."
-This is made up of 151 characters which is more than we will ever hope to fit in.
+Our message will be: "Hello I am trying to encode as many characters of text as possible into a single pack of fifty two playing cards using a method that maps the cards on to carefully chosen binary numbers."
+As before, we will ignore the spaces in the message.
+Our message is made up of 151 characters (excluding the spaces), which is more than we will ever hope to fit in.

-When using Mapping Table 1 (5-bit binary numbers in order of magnitude, mapped onto the letters of the alphabet sorted by frequency), we manage to encode 29 characters of our message into the pack.
-We fit in the letters, "Hello I am trying to encode as many c."
-There are 4 cards left over: the 2, 4 and 7 of Diamonds, and the 4 of Spades.
+When using Mapping Table 1 (5-bit binary numbers in order of magnitude, mapped on to the letters of the alphabet sorted by frequency), we would manage to encode 29 characters of our message into the pack.
+We would fit in the letters: "Hello I am trying to encode as many c".
+There would be 4 cards left over: the 2, 4 and 7 of diamonds, and the 4 of spades.

-When using Mapping Table 2 (5-bit binary numbers sorted by the number of bits in them (low to high), mapped onto the letters of the alphabet sorted by frequency), we manage to encode 33 characters of our message into the pack.
-We fit in the letters, "Hello I am trying to encode as many chara".
-There are 4 cards left over: the 6 of Clubs, the 7 and Queen of Hearts, and the 10 of Diamonds.
+When using Mapping Table 2 (5-bit binary numbers sorted by the number of bits in them (low to high), mapped on to the letters of the alphabet sorted by frequency), we would manage to encode 33 characters of our message into the pack.
+We would fit in the letters: "Hello I am trying to encode as many chara".
+There are 4 cards left over: the 6 of clubs, the 7 and queen of hearts, and the 10 of diamonds.

-When using Mapping Table 3 (6-bit binary numbers sorted by the number of bits in them, mapped onto the letters of the alphabet sorted by frequency), we manage to encode 34 characters of our message into the pack.
-We fit in the letters, "Hello I am trying to encode as many charac".
-There are 6 cards left over: the 8 of Diamonds, the 8 of Spades, the King of Spades, the 5 of Clubs, the King of Hearts and the 3 of Diamonds.
-We can't encode into the last 6 cards as there are too many consecutive zeroes.
-At this level of bit length we are starting to see diminishing returns as the quantity of consecutive zeroes prevents us using the last few cards.
+When using Mapping Table 3 (6-bit binary numbers sorted by the number of bits in them, mapped on to the letters of the alphabet sorted by frequency), we would manage to encode 34 characters of our message into the pack.
+We would fit in the letters: "Hello I am trying to encode as many charac".
+There are 6 cards left over: the 8 of diamonds, the 8 of spades, the king of spades, the 5 of clubs, the king of hearts and the 3 of diamonds.
+We cannot encode into the last 6 cards because there are too many consecutive zeroes at that point in our message.
+At this level of bit length, we are starting to see diminishing returns, as the quantity of consecutive zeroes prevents us from using the last few cards.

-When using Mapping Table 4 (7-bit binary numbers sorted by the number of bits in them, mapped onto the letters of the alphabet sorted by frequency), we manage to encode only 31 characters ("Hello I am trying to encode as many cha").
-The reason for this is that near the end of the encoding we have 12 cards left, but need to encode the sequence "r", "a" which are mapped onto 1000000 and 0000010.
-After the first 1 that gives us 11 consecutive zeroes to encode in just 11 cards.
-When those 11 cards are passed to the back, they end up in exactly the same position as before, so won't show up in the decoding.
+When using Mapping Table 4 (7-bit binary numbers sorted by the number of bits in them, mapped on to the letters of the alphabet sorted by frequency), we would manage to encode only 31 characters ("Hello I am trying to encode as many cha").
+The reason for this is that near the end of the encoding, we would have 12 cards left, but would need to encode the sequence "r", "a" which are mapped on to 1000000 and 0000010.
+After the first 1, that gives us eleven consecutive zeroes to encode in just eleven cards.
+When those eleven cards are passed to the back, they end up in exactly the same position as before, so won't show up in the decoding.
 The following characters would then be decoded as nonsense.
-Supposing we had chosen a different message to encode, then we might not come up with this problem at this point.
+Supposing we had chosen a different message to encode, we might not come up with this problem at this point.
 Whether it happens or not is down to luck.
 It is a situation where it would be helpful to use a computer to choose the wording of the message in a way that maximises the number of characters we can fit in.

 There are two limits to the number of letters we can encode:

-1: There is a set number of permutations of the cards.
-These permutations allow differing capacities for storing bits (from 52 to 1,378) but the higher capacities require unlikely data (e.g. 50 zeroes in a row), which is not to happen when encoding text.
-I haven't done much research into it, but I think the average maximum for real-world text seems to be around 35 characters.
+1: There is a fixed number of possible permutations for a pack of cards - there are only so many different ways in which the cards can be ordered.
+These permutations allow differing capacities for storing bits (from 52 to 1,378) but the higher capacities require unlikely data (e.g. 50 zeroes in a row), which is not going to happen when encoding text.
+I have not done much research into it, but I think the average maximum for real-world text seems to be around 35 characters.